 The Tony Award-winning Denver Center Theatre Company is the region’s largest corps of theater professionals.
 One of its greatest successes is the annual Colorado New Play Summit, which encourages novel voices in theater by hosting up-and-coming writers, directors, actors and critics, and stages new works.

 For less traditional fare, Denver’s neighborhoods are rich with visionary performance venues.
-Curious Theater and El Centro Su Teatro can all be counted on to show audiences something original.
+Curious Theatre Company and The Bug Theatre can all be counted on to show audiences something original.
 Theater lovers also head to Boulder each summer for the Colorado Shakespeare Festival on the University of Colorado campus, where outdoor stages offer majestic views.

 West of Denver, the Vail International Dance Festival is another can’t-miss ballet institution.
 Held in August, three weeks of ballet and modern dance performances take place at the Vilar Center for the Arts and the open-air Gerald R. Ford Amphitheater.